prescottprue/generator-react-firebase/README.md

 1. How do I deploy my application?
   The README of your generated project specifies deployment instructions based on your choices while generating.
 For an example, checkout any of the `README.md` files at the root of projects in [the examples folder](/examples/react-firebase-redux/) including [this one](/examples/react-firebase-redux/README.md).

+1. How do I add a route?
+    1. Use the route sub-generator to add the route: `yo react-firebase:route MyRoute`
+    1. Add a `path` of the new route to `constants/paths` (i.e. `MYROUTE_PATH`)
+    1. Add the route to the list of routes in `src/routes/index.js`

 1. Why `enhancers` over `containers`? - For many reasons, here are just a few:
     * separates concerns to have action/business logic move to enhancers (easier for future modularization + optimization)